 Ready For Unsteady

-Large crowd of people gathered during a nighttime protest, facing a line of police officers in front of a government building.
+Large crowd of people gathered during a nighttime protest, facing a line of police officers in front of a government building, showing types of disasters to prepare for.

 Illustration of a DDoS cyber attack overwhelming a server with traffic